- Developers implementing the OneSignal SDK

 1. Audit your current messaging setup

-- Deep links like from push, email, etc.
+- Deep link usage for push, email, etc.

 - The types of messages you send: (transactional, marketing, etc.)